Fall Science - Free STEM Activities for Autumn Fun

 8. Learning about Seasons

 As leaves start to fall and temperatures change in areas where it is Autumn, it is a great time to talk with students about seasons and the patterns that go along with seasons.
 In the What Season Is This? lesson, students learn about seasonal patterns by matching various pictures to the different seasons.
-Two other lessons, How Sunlight Warms the Earth and , help students explore related seasonal changes.
+Two other lessons, Kinesthetic Astronomy: Longer Days, Shorter Nights and How Sunlight Warms the Earth also help students explore seasonal changes.

 9. Make a Thermometer